Rules & Gameplay

 3. Resource Income

 At the start of each round, gain Raw Neutronium (Nn) equal to your controlled segments multiplied by the base income rate.
 Raw Nn must be enriched at Alpha Core before it can be spent.
-Enriched Nn is the game's spendable currency — it can fund buildings, rerolls, and ultimately the Mega-Structure.
+Enriched Nn is the game's spendable currency.

 4. Artifact Pickup

 When you land on a segment containing an artifact token, take the artifact card from the deck.
-Artifacts may activate immediately or be held for a chosen moment.
-Three artifact types are critical: Paradox X artifacts (trigger universe collapse when three are gathered), income artifacts (+10 Nn), and movement artifacts (wormhole travel, hex rotation, extra turns).
+Three artifact types are critical: Paradox X artifacts (trigger universe collapse when three are gathered), income artifacts (+10 Nn), and movement artifacts.

 5. Paradox X

 When 3 Paradox X artifacts have been collected by any combination of players, the universe collapses.
 The cycle ends.
 All players advance to the next universe, carrying only their Enriched Nn forward.
-The player who collected the most Paradox X artifacts wins the cycle — ties broken by Enriched Nn held.
+The player who collected the most Paradox X artifacts wins the cycle.

 Mechanic Reference by Universe